UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

 > [!WARNING]
 > Before proceeding, check [here](https://docs.microsoft.com/en-gb/azure/azure-monitor/insights/vminsights-enable-overview#supported-operating-systems) that your VMs' OS version is supported.

-### Creating the Log Analytics workspace
+### Creating the Log Analytics Workspace

 # [Portal](#tab/tabid-a)

 1. Log in to the [public Azure portal](https://portal.azure.com).

-2. Create a Log Analytics workspace in your Azure subscription:
+2. Create a Log Analytics Workspace in your Azure subscription:

     - Click **Create a resource**